comptoolsres/comptoolsres.github.io/LinkedInLearningLinux.md

 {% include tip.html content="There is a solution video where you can get the answer.
 Two things about that...

+<br><br>

 1. Think for a bit about how you might approach the question.
 Don't spend more than a few minutes on this.
 If you have an idea, play for a bit and see if you can string together some commands to get what you want.
+<br><br>

-1. The video doesn't really give you enough information to answer this challenge.
+2. The video doesn't really give you enough information to answer this challenge.
 My suggestion is after thinking for a couple of minutes, watch the Solution video and try to understand what the author did.
 Use the commands that he walks you through and get the answer he gets.
 Then submit the command line..." %}

 ## A few notes